Towards Robust Neural Networks via Orthogonal Diversity: Diversity via orthogonality

 \subsubsection{Inference}

 When the training phase of DIO is finished, we acquire a DNN with $L$ mutually-orthogonal heads.
 Each of these $L$ heads collaborates with the shared backbone to form a regular DNN $f^i=h^i(g(\cdot)),i=1,2,...,L$.
-The resulting $L$ networks exhibit almost the same performance in both the generalization on unseen test samples and the adversarial robustness on adversarial ones. \fk{Numerically, these mutually-orthogonal heads hold nearly the same prediction, i.e., accuracy, on the input images (see Section \ref{sec:exp} for details), indicating that the diversity augmentation equally benefits every head.
-In inference, during every forward process, a head is randomly chosen to give the prediction output.}
+The resulting $L$ networks exhibit almost the same performance in both the generalization on unseen test samples and the adversarial robustness on adversarial ones.
+Numerically, these mutually-orthogonal heads hold nearly the same predictive accuracy on the input images (see Section \ref{sec:exp} for details), indicating that the diversity augmentation equally benefits every head.

-Notice that there are no ensemble strategies on the multiple heads in inference, thereby leading to a notable remark here: \emph{The proposed DIO is {NOT} an ensemble-based defense.}
+In the inference phase, during every forward process, a head is randomly chosen to give the prediction output.

+\textbf{Remark}\quad In this section, the framework of the proposed adversarial defense DIO has been presented in detail, including the multi-head structure, novel losses, training and inference strategies.
+DIO aims to exploit model properties to enhance adversarial robustness through orthogonality and distance constraints on the network parameters, so that it essentially differs from other model-based defenses, which commonly adopt the techniques of ensemble \citep{pang2019improving}, random noise \citep{he2019parametric} and feature modifications (such as squeezing \citep{xu2017feature}, filtering \citep{xie2019feature}, disentangling \citep{mustafa2019adversarial}).
+We can note that DIO is not an ensemble-based defense as there is no ensemble strategy on the multiple heads {\it in inference}.
+Besides, DIO also differs from data-based defenses that aim at generating adversarial examples for data augmentation during training \citep{zhang2019theoretically,zhang2020geometry}; for example, the AugMax \citep{wang2021augmax} unifies both hard and diverse data as a stronger augmentation technique, which is a completely different route from our model-based adversarial defense.